ysinjab/latent-glitch/michelangelo/README.md

 ### Processing

-In order to train machine learning model it is required to create 3d array to represent those meshes.
+In order to train machine learning model it is required to create 3d array to represent those voxel meshes.
 In Michelangelo_data.ipynb you will find all the steps where it ends by saving those arrays on disk as .npz files using numpy library.

 ## Training and generating 3D objects
 In Michelangelo.ipynb you will find the implmenetation of GAN netowrk to generate 3D meshes.
 Samples of training and checkpoints will be found on google drive : https://drive.google.com/drive/folders/15dMzHRn7M-jKd-B5olve6ZwBS93FX5bp?usp=sharing